lautarob/receipt_creator/README.md

 ## Running Tests

 To run the tests, ensure you have RSpec installed.
 If not, you can install it with:

-Install the required RSpec gem if you haven't already:

    ```shell
    gem install rspec